Boris-Barboris/AtmosphereAutopilot/README.md

 Middle-level model-reference controller, follows a setpoint of surface velocity and acceleration vectors.
 Input: velocity vector and acceleration vector.
 Output: AoA, sideslip and roll angular velocity.

 Short GUI description:
 * _strength_ - default value 0.95.
 Measure of agressiveness of acceleration output of MD.
 Precise control multiplies output acceleration by the factor of 0.4.
+Serialized per vessel design.
 * _roll stop k_ - default value 1.0, used to prevent overshooting, magic number.
 * _angular error_ - error in radians between desired velocity vector and current one.
 * _max angular v_ - estimate on current maneuver maximum angular velocity.